pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 #### Publishing messages for receipt on FCM and APNS associated devices, sample payload
 ```
 1

 ```

-For more details, refer to Mobile Push.
+See Mobile Push for details.

 ## Fire

-Sends a message to Functions event handlers and Illuminate on a channel.
-Not delivered to subscribers and not stored in history.
+Sends a message to Functions event handlers and Illuminate on the target channel.
+Not replicated to subscribers and not stored in history.

 ### Method(s)

-To Fire a message:

 ```
 `1pubnub.Fire()